QBobWatson/ipe2tikz/README.md

   implemented within PGF/TikZ.

 + Exporting bitmapped images is not supported.
-You can use `\includegraphics` within a text object in ipe (after putting `\usepackage{graphicx}` in the preamble); the image will not display in ipe, but it should appear after compiling the exported code.
+You can use `\includegraphics` within a text object in Ipe (after putting `\usepackage{graphicx}` in the preamble); the image will not display in Ipe, but it should appear after compiling the exported code.

 + Only the current page, and the first view on that page, are exported.

 + The exporter won't export symbols (marks and arrows) from stylesheets; these have to be defined by hand in a TikZ style.
-Note however that ipe's standard marks and arrows are already defined in `tikzlibraryipe.code.tex`.
+Note however that Ipe's standard marks and arrows are already defined in `tikzlibraryipe.code.tex`.

 + The exporter won't export tilings / fill patterns from stylesheets either;
   these must also be done by hand.
 It requires a bit of work to define a new fill pattern in TikZ.
-For this reason, only the fill patterns that are predefined in TikZ and which can also be drawn by ipe are defined in `tikz.isy`.
+For this reason, only the fill patterns that are predefined in TikZ and which can also be drawn by Ipe are defined in `tikz.isy`.

-+ When in *Export complete document* mode, the size of the paper in LaTeX is set to the size of the paper in ipe.
-However, ipe also sets PDF's `ArtBox` and (optionally) `CropBox` to the bounding box of the image.
++ When in *Export complete document* mode, the size of the paper in LaTeX is set to the size of the paper in Ipe.
+However, Ipe also sets PDF's `ArtBox` and (optionally) `CropBox` to the bounding box of the image.
 The exporter does not do that, as TikZ/PGF has no such facility, these being PDF-specific features.
-The result is that your PDF reader may display a PDF exported directly from ipe on a smaller canvas than when it is exported through TikZ first.
+The result is that your PDF reader may display a PDF exported directly from Ipe on a smaller canvas than when it is exported through TikZ first.

 + Some colors may look different after compiling LaTeX unless you put